typesense/typesense-website/docs-site/content/guide/github-actions.md

 There's a full example of how this works [here](https://github.com/jirevwe/typesense-actions-demo).

+### Option 2: Without Dependencies

-Or you want something direct, no additional Github actions package needed:
+If you want something direct without any additional dependencies, add this to your GitHub actions config file:

 ```yaml
 name: Run tests